toonewok/tokyonightwork/README.md

 ## Post Install
 Note - hyprlock setup doesnt have an input bar, type pw and hit enter to login

+You'll need to get the globalprotect info off your laptop

 You can use nwg-look/Gtk settings to change the default theme to Tokyonight for apps and change the default font to jetbrainsmono

 In your home directory there is a hidden folder for sqldeveloper (\~/.sqldeveloper)